networknt/light-4j/docs/content/tutorials/microservices.md

 ```
 ["API C: Message 1","API C: Message 2","API D: Message 1","API D: Message 2","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
 ```

+At this moment, all four APIs are protected by JWT token and API B, C, D are projected by scope additionally.

 ## Dockerization

 ## Integration